-Abusing alcohol or drugs has an adverse effect on the physical and mental health and well-being of individuals.
+Abusing alcohol or drugs adversely impacts the physical and mental health and well-being of individuals.
 In addition, it can affect nutrition by harming the physical body and restricting healthy eating habits.
-In many cases, substance abuse will lead to a lack of nutrients in the body.
+In numerous instances, substance abuse will lead to a lack of nutrients in the body.
 Hence, understanding the importance of nutritional therapy for addiction recovery is essential to achieve a healthy and realistic plan of action.
-Recovering from substance abuse will usually minimize a number of risks related to addiction.
+Recovering from substance abuse will usually minimize several risks related to addiction.
 However, the recovery process is not possible without a healthy body, and it is impossible to achieve a healthy body without having the right balance of nutrients.

 At Spark To Recovery, our alcohol and drug addiction treatment center offers a wide array of therapies, including nutrition therapy, to help clients break free from their addictions and start their journey towards a healthier life.

 Nutritional therapy is based on the idea that holistic health can be achieved through an all-rounded approach to both nutrition and lifestyle.
 It takes on a holistic, foundational approach to health and wellness that places a strong emphasis on having a nutrient-dense, well-prepared, whole food diet paired with a well-balanced way of life.

 Many people considering nutritional therapy in Los Angeles have some important questions that need to be answered.
 Nutritional therapy is much different from a regular healthy diet.
 Healthy diets are about maintaining good health, while therapeutic diets are about using specific foods to alleviate or eliminate medical conditions.

 Nutritional therapists use foods to give patients the opportunity to experience reduced symptoms and sometimes even heal the body from their medical conditions.
 These conditions include anything from IBS to alcoholism.
 By changing the foods in the diet, the goal is to bring balance and health at a cellular level.